Satisfactory grades on 9 of our 10 criteria. Nice job.

 It’s clear that the story did not rely on a news release.

-But please note: We will delete comments that include personal attacks, unfounded allegations, unverified facts, product pitches, profanity or any from anyone who doesn't list what appears to be an actual email address.
+We will delete comments that include personal attacks, unfounded allegations, unverified claims, product pitches, profanity or any from anyone who does not list a full name and a functioning email address.
 We will also end any thread of repetitive comments.
-We don't give medical advice so we won't respond to questions asking for it.
-Please see more on our comments policy.
+We don”t give medical advice so we won”t respond to questions asking for it.